-The question of denominational affiliation had been swirling around for several years.
-Between January-June, 2016 the Session and congregation went through "A Season of Discovery" led by Renewal Ministries NW, where we sought God's guidance by reading scripture, reflecting, and praying.
-This healing and discerning process resulted in the development of a "charism" which states what Calvary's Holy Spirit given gift is.
+Between January-June, 2016 the Session and congregation went through "A Season of Discovery" led by Renewal Ministries NW, a healing and discerning process that resulted in the development of a "charism" which states what Calvary's Holy Spirit given gift is.

 A legacy of worshiping God and serving others.

 On September 21, 2016 the Session unanimously voted to remain in the Presbyterian Church (U.S.A.).

 We are excited for what God will bring forth during the 125th Anniversary in 2017 and beyond.